getgimphed/BlueS/README.md

 eg :
     "BlueS.exe C:\personal\BlueS\test-input\"

-The programs prints the results as :
+The programs prints the results as follows and also store in a txt file named "results.txt" :

     File                                    ArchType
     ======                                  =========